pip-services/pip-services-docs/content/en/node/expressions/mustache/parsers/mustache_parser.md

 > `public` clear(): void

 #### parseString
-Sets a new mustache string and parses it into internal byte code.
+Sets a new Mustache string and parses it into internal byte code.

 > `public` parseString(mustache: string): void

-- **mustache**: string - A new mustache string.
+- **mustache**: string - new Mustache string.

 #### parseTokens